 How to register to vote in Texas.

-- Print a voter registration application, fill out, sign, stamp and mail in or turn in to your county election office
+- New voters or voters who move to another county: Print a voter registration application, fill out, sign, stamp and mail in or turn in to your county election office

-- or find a voter registration application at your library, government offices, or high school!
-Fill it out, sign it, and mail it in!
+- No printer?
+Voter registration applications are at your library, government offices, or high school!
+Fill it out, sign it, and mail it in! or check out register2vote.org

 Update your voter registration if you have...